 The term "cowpens"15, endemic to such South Carolina pastureland and associated early cattle industry, would be etched in history.
 The field itself was some 500 yards long and just as wide, a park-like setting dotted with trees, but devoid of undergrowth, having been kept clear by cattle grazing in the spring on native grasses and peavine16.

 There was forage17 at the Cowpens for horses, and evidence of free-ranging cattle for food.
-Morgan, too, since he had learned of Tarleton's pursuit, had spread the word for militia18 units to rendezvous at the Cowpens.
-Many knew the geography some were Overmountain men who had camped at the Cowpens on their journey to the Battle of Kings Mountain.19 Camp was made in a swale between two small hills, and through the night Andrew Pickens' militia drifted into camp.
+Since he had learned of Tarleton's pursuit, Morgan also had spread the word for militia18 units to rendezvous at the Cowpens.
+Many knew the geography; some were Overmountain men who had camped at the Cowpens on their journey to the Battle of Kings Mountain.19 They made camp in a swale between two small hills, and through the night Andrew Pickens' militia drifted into camp.
 Morgan moved among the campfires and offered encouragement; his speeches to militia and Continentals alike were command performances.
 He spoke emotionally of past battles, talked of the battle plan, and lashed out against the British.
 His words were especially effective with the militia the "Old Waggoner"20 of French and Indian War days and the hero of Saratoga21, spoke their language.
 He knew how to motivate them even proposing a competition of bravery between Georgia and Carolina units.
 By the time he was through, one soldier observed that the army was "in good spirits and very willing to fight".
 But, as one observed, Morgan hardly slept a wink that night.

 Tarleton and some of his army fought valiantly on; others refused his orders and fled the field.
 Finally, Tarleton, himself, saw the futility of continued battle, and with a handful of his men, fled from whence he came, down the Green River Road.
 In one of the most dramatic moments of the battle, William Washington, racing ahead of his cavalry, dueled hand-to-hand with Tarleton and two of his officers.
 Washington's life was saved only when his young bugler29 fired his pistol at an Englishman with raised saber.
 Tarleton and his remaining forces galloped away to Cornwallis' camp.
 Stragglers from the battle were overtaken, but Tarleton escaped to tell the awful news to Cornwallis.